Rate of tunneling nonequilibrium quasiparticles in superconducting qubits: Rate

-In the low temperature limit and large superconducting gap, using eq (\ref{eq. chemical pot shift}) one can consider the fluctuation of phase is minimal and therefore it is of the orer of electromagnetic vacuum fluctuations.
-In this case we can substitute further simplify the tunnelling rate of eq. (\ref{eq. rate append}) into: \begin{widetext}
+In the low temperature limit and large superconducting gap, using the chemical potential shift in the main text, one can consider the fluctuation of phase is minimal and therefore it is of the order of electromagnetic vacuum fluctuations.
+By substitution we can further simplify the tunnelling rate of eq. (\ref{eq. rate append}) into: